openturns/openturns/python/doc/theory/meta_modeling/gaussian_process_regression.rst

   is the condition :math:`\vect{Y}(\omega, \vect{x}_k) =  \vect{y}_k` for :math:`1 \leq k \leq \sampleSize`;
 - **Step 3:  Gaussian Process Regression metamodel and its exploitation**:  we define the metamodel as :math:`\metaModel(\vect{x}) =  \Expect{\vect{Y}(\omega, \vect{x})\, | \,  \cC}`.
 Note
-  that this metamodel is interpolating the data set.
+  that this metamodel is interpolating the data set when the noise parameter is set to zero.
 We can use the conditional covariance in order to quantify the error of the metamodel, that is the variation of the Gaussian vector at a given point.

-Note that the Gaussian process regression of a function with multivariate putput (:math:`\outputDim > 1`) is done without simply looping over each output.
+Note that the Gaussian process regression of a function with multivariate output (:math:`\outputDim > 1`) is done without simply looping over each output component.

 Step 1: Gaussian process fitting with and without noise
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~